vsharha/WordsFrequency-POS/readme.md

 Clone this repo using git and navigate to the root directory of the cloned repo.

-Optional to avoid ratelimiting: get your GitHub api dd a `.env` file in the root directory with the variable "GITHUB_TOKEN".
+Optional to avoid manual python venv setup: Run `sudo bash start.sh` in the terminal to get started.

-Run `sudo bash start.sh` in the terminal to get started.
+Optional to avoid ratelimiting: get your GitHub api and add a `.env` file in the root directory with the variable "GITHUB_TOKEN".

 ## Purpose